ZoeRorvig/readme-generator/generated-README/README.md

   ## Contributing

-  The contribution guidelines are as follows: d
+  The contribution guidelines are as follows:
+  N/A

   ## Tests

-  d
+  N/A

   ## Questions

-  If you have any questions about this repo, you can reach me directly at d.
-You can find more of my work at [d](https://github.com/d).
+  If you have any questions about this repo, you can reach me directly at email@email.com.
+You can find more of my work at [ZoeRorvig](https://github.com/ZoeRorvig).